cyber-shah/academics-neu/5800-algorithms/14-BasicGraphs.md

         for neighbor in graph[start]:
             dfs_directed(graph, neighbor, visited)
 ```
+### Time and Space Complexity:
+In the worst case, where all vertices and edges are explored, the time complexity is
+$O(V + E)$, where V is the number of vertices and E is the number of edges.

+This is because each vertex and each edge is visited once.
+The adjacency list representation allows us to efficiently iterate over the neighbors of a vertex, resulting in a linear time complexity proportional to the sum of vertices and edges.

 ### Kinds of edges

 ![[Pasted image 20231212131612.png]]
 - **Tree Edge:** An edge in the DFS tree.
 - **Back Edge:** An edge that goes from a node to one of its ancestors in the DFS tree.